OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 2. The batch number it corresponds to for the Arbitrum chain

-3. The number of messages in the Arbitrum seqiemcer inbox at the time the assertion was posted on-chain
+3. The number of messages in the Arbitrum sequencer inbox at the time the assertion is created

 The following assertion to be posted on-chain must consume the specified number of inbox messages from the previous assertion.
 There is a required delay in L1 blocks for assertion posting.
 Currently, this value is set to equal 1 hour for BoLD.